Rounders

 Equipment needed

-• Rounders bats (e.g. wooden, plastic, or aluminium)
+• Rounders bats (e.g. wooden, plastic, or aluminium) and variations of bats, paddle bats, tennis rackets, flat bats, etc.

-• Balls (e.g. rounders or tennis balls)
+• Balls (e.g. rounders, tennis balls, larger balls, audible balls)

 Get involved